 • Be part of an amazing team who tautoko the arts community in Tāmaki Makaurau while experiencing the excitement of the Festival as it transforms the city.

 Based in our new central Auckland office, no two days will be the same.
-You’ll need a calm head and the ability to effectively manage a varied and sometimes pressured workload as the team approaches important milestones such as the programme launch, the opening of the Festival, and our manaakitanga towards artists and audiences joining us in March.
+You’ll need a calm head and the ability to effectively manage a varied and sometimes pressured workload as the team approaches important milestones such as the opening of the Festival, and our manaakitanga towards artists and audiences joining us in March.

 View a full job description, including required skills and experience, here.